achilles-git/terraform-git-commit/README.md

 **Maintained by [@goci-io/prp-terraform](https://github.com/orgs/goci-io/teams/prp-terraform)**

 This module creates git commits using Terraforms `local_file` and `null_resource`.
 To connect to the git repository a SSH-Key is required.
-The path to the key file can be specified using `ssh_key_path`.
+The path to the key file can be specified using `ssh_key_file`.
 We also support changing the base_url to the git remote.
 The default is `github.com`.

 ### Usage